 As more and more people in Washington get vaccinated, more opportunities will begin to present themselves for social and recreational activities that were previously off limits due to pandemic associated safety restrictions.
 The need for patience and diligence remains high as the weather improves and pandemic apathy continues to wear on everyone.
-One area of attention in the spring and summer months of 2021 is the potential likelihood of a rebound effect from the pandemic that may include people acting "out" in ways that are consistent with i Adverse childhood experience (ACE): A traumatic experience in a person's life occurring before the age of 18 that the person remembers as an adult.
+One area of attention in the spring and summer months of 2021 is the potential likelihood of a rebound effect from the pandemic that may include people acting "out" in ways that are consistent with highly expressive behavior (partying, risk taking, aggressive or illegal behavior) as a response to the perception that things are returning to normal.

+&lt;sup>i Adverse childhood experience (ACE): A traumatic experience in a person's life occurring before the age of 18 that the person remembers as an adult.